 Current State Funding Programs

-The Queensland Department of Education and Training has approved training delivered under the water operations package to be "Priority One" for User Choice Traineeships at both the Certificate II and III level.
+The Queensland Department of Education and Training has approved Certificate II and III qualifications delivered under the water operations package to be "Priority One" for User Choice Traineeships.
 This means all new and existing employees are eligible.
 The process for accessing these traineeships:

 - Choose an RTO.
 Details of those eligible to deliver these traineeships are available here by typing in the search phrase "NWP" and clicking on the RTO links.
 NWP20107 is for Cert II and NWP30107 is Cert III.
 Details of each RTO's specialisations, delivery and costs are available here.
 Contact firstname.lastname@example.org if you are interested in training offered by an RTO which is not registered for User Choice.